The mission of the SCCD is to protect Sheridan County's water and land quality

-The Soil Conservation Service (now known as the Natural Resources Conservation Service (NRCS)) was formed in 1935 under the United States Department of Agriculture (USDA).
+The Soil Conservation Service, now known as the Natural Resources Conservation Service (NRCS), was formed in 1935 under the United States Department of Agriculture (USDA).
 The NRCS was established to provide technical and financial assistance to individual landowners for application of conservation practice.
 To provide local coordination for conservation efforts, President Roosevelt developed a model Conservation District Law for consideration by State Governments.
-In 1939, federal legislation was passed enabling conservation districts to participate and intervene with government agencies under the premise that no Federal government agency should act in the area of private lands conservation without local citizen oversight.
+In 1939, federal legislation was passed enabling conservation districts to participate and intervene with government agencies under the premise that no federal government agency should act in the area of private lands conservation without local citizen oversight.
 By February 1947, 114 districts from 32 states had conservation associations.
-As the local Districts were formed, the NRCS became technical advisor to assist the local District Boards with solid and informed decisions.
+As the local Districts were formed, the NRCS became technical adviser to assist the local district boards with solid and informed decisions.

 In 1941, the Wyoming legislature established laws for Conservation Districts.
 The Sheridan County Conservation District is one of 34 Conservation Districts in Wyoming, organized as a local subdivision of State Government under the Wyoming Department of Agriculture.
 In 1972, the Clear Water Conservation District was formed through a consolidation of the Dutch-Clear Creek, Cloud Peak, and Tongue River Districts.
 Due to confusion about District boundaries, the District was renamed the Sheridan County Conservation District (SCCD) in 1993.